flosskosova/foss4g-2023/content/tutorials/venueless.md

 ![](/images/tutorials/profileName.png "")

 Then, you may want to upload a photo.
-This photo will be visible to all attendees of the conference.
+This photo will be visible to all attendees.
 Make sure you choose one according to the professional profile you want to be associated with.
 It is perfectly fine not to use a photo if you want to keep your privacy.
 But if you are interested in interacting with other attendees, uploading a photo here will help.

 ![](/images/tutorials/profileImage.png "")